asheesh109/QA-BOT/README.md

 Overview
 QA-BOT is a hackathon project developed for HackSpirit 6.0, a 24-hour hackathon.
 The bot analyzes and evaluates the real-time performance of voice agents by processing their interactions, identifying key metrics (such as accuracy, sentiment, and responsiveness), and providing actionable insights to enhance customer service quality.

-This project leverages Python Whisper and various Python libraries to achieve accurate and efficient real-time analysis.
+This project leverages Python Whisper and various Python libraries to achieve accurate and efficient real-time analysis. we are unable to complete all the features requried in problem statement and we have to train the model more to get precise output.

 Problem Statement
 Description